JerryI/TK/README.md

 **Key Features:**

-- **File name decoding**: Automatically matches reference and sample pairs using an ElMO neural network.
+- **File name decoding**: Automatically matches reference and sample pairs using an ElMO network.
 - **Batch processing**: Computes transmission data for all selected files automatically.
 - **Assisted phase unwrapping**: Optical phase is typically wrapped between -π and π, which is not usable for extracting optical parameters.
 This tool can automatically unwrap the phase and allows manual correction of excitonic positions (usually where phase breaks occur), if needed.
 - **Accurate absorption coefficient extraction & Fabry–Perot deconvolution**: Offers an interactive process to iteratively correct thickness and gain, solving Fresnel equations and extracting refractive index \( n \), extinction coefficient \( k \), or complex \( \tilde{n} \).
 - **Summary reporting**: Stacks and plots spectra (automatically sorted using a neural network) of optical conductivity, transmission, and absorption.
 Metadata is saved in the experiment folder.
 - **File-based workflow**: Functions as a file browser.
-It recognizes processed spectra within a folder, displays previews, supports data modification, and works entirely offline by storing a `._TK_store` file in each experiment folder.
+It recognizes processed spectra within a folder, displays previews, supports data modification, and works entirely offline by storing a `.TK_store` file in each experiment folder.

 ---